What is a personal loan?

 How will a personal loan affect my credit score?

-When you formally apply for a personal loan, your credit score will decrease slightly because the lender does a hard pull of your credit.
-However, a personal loan can ultimately help your credit score, especially if you are using it to pay off credit card debt.
+When you formally apply for a personal loan, your credit score will decrease slightly because the lender will do a hard pull of your credit.
+However, a personal loan can ultimately help your credit score, especially if you are using it to consolidate and pay off debt.

 What is the maximum amount I can borrow?

 The maximum personal loan you can borrow depends on the lender and your creditworthiness.
-Some lenders allow up to $100,000 in funding for select applicants — typically those with excellent credit scores and high incomes.
+Some lenders allow up to $100,000 in funding for applicants with excellent credit scores (a FICO score of 740 to 850) and high incomes.

 What are the fees associated with a personal loan?